datahub-project/datahub/CONTRIBUTING.md

 ### Body

-Just as in the subject, use the imperative, present tense: "change" not "changed" nor "changes".
+Just as in the description, use the imperative, present tense: "change" not "changed" nor "changes".
 The body should include the motivation for the change and contrast this with previous behavior.

 ### Footer